ltrr-arizona-edu/burnr/README.md

 ## Installation

-You can install a relatively stable version of this package from CRAN with:
+You can install a relatively stable version of this package from CRAN by opening an R session and running:

 ```R
 install.packages('burnr')